Hike Carne Mountain

 Added by Stephen Matera

-Dayhike to one of the best Alpine Larch forests in Washington.
+Dayhike to one of the best Alpine Larch forests in Washington on the Carne Mountain Trail.
 Views of the Eastside of the Glacier Peak Wilderness, including 9,000' Mt.
 Maude, and 8,500' Buck Mountain.
 Stunning fall colors of the deciduous Alpine Larch tree with it's golden yellow needles.
 8 mile roundtrip hike with 3,500' of elevation gain.
-Good weather of the dry side of the Cascades when the west side is getting soaked.
+Good weather on the dry side of the Cascades when the west side is getting soaked.

 Drive USFS Road 62 for 23 miles from Lake Wenatchee (turn left at Cole's Corner off of Highway 2 towards Lake Wenatchee).
 Turn right on USFS Road 6211 for ~2.5 miles to the end at the Phelps Creek Trailhead.